by Kimberly Knight

 - Practice self-compassion: Be kind to yourself.
 Grief is a process, and there’s no right or wrong way to feel.
 Allow yourself to grieve at your own pace.
 Don’t judge yourself for your emotions.

 - Seek professional help: If you’re struggling to cope with anticipatory grief, don’t hesitate to seek professional help.
-A therapist can provide support and guidance as you navigate this difficult time.
+Your primary care doctor or a therapist can provide support and guidance as you navigate this difficult time.